z5labs/battlebots/docs/content/research_and_development/adrs/0004-bot-battle-server-interface.md

 ## Context and Problem Statement

 The Battle Bots platform requires a communication protocol for bots to interact with the battle server (client/server architecture) or with each other (peer-to-peer architecture).
-This protocol must support real-time bidirectional communication for game state updates and bot actions while remaining language-agnostic to enable bot development in any programming language.
+This protocol must support real-time communication while remaining language-agnostic to enable bot development in any programming language.

 Related to User Journey [0001] Proof of Concept - 1v1 Battle, which identifies bot-to-server interface as a pending ADR required for POC implementation.

 **Key Requirements:**
-- Bidirectional communication (bots send actions, receive game state/events)
+- Real-time communication capabilities
 - Language-agnostic interface (Python, Go, Java, JavaScript, Rust, etc.)
-- Real-time or near-real-time performance
+- Low-latency performance
 - Support for both client/server and P2P architectural modes
 - Integration with OpenTelemetry observability stack (ADR-0002, ADR-0003)
 - Container-friendly networking (Docker/Podman)